Exploring Part-Informed Visual-Language Learning for Person Re-Identification: Experiments

-\textbf{Effectiveness of hierarchical fusion-based alignment.} With hierarchical fusion-based alignment, visual features from different stages can directly receive the supervision of natural language.
-Thus, it brings 0.2\% Rank-1 and 0.3\% mAP improvements over $\mathcal{B}$ + $\mathcal{P}$, forming a more discriminative feature space for high-accuracy image retrieval. \textbf{Influence of different human parsing models.} A major concern for parsing-based ReID models is that the performance is sensitive to the quality of parsing maps.
-Here, we compare the ReID performance of $\pi$-VL with different human parsing models, including SOLIDER \cite{chen2023beyond}, InvPT \cite{ye2022invpt}, and SCHP \cite{li2020self}, on the DukeMTMC dataset.
-As shown in Table \ref{Table:ablation_parsing}, we observe consistent performance gains over the baseline model with different human parsing approaches.
-Besides, when equipped with different parsing models, the ReID performance of $\pi$-VL is highly stable.
-This is probably because our image-text alignment is conducted on the feature map level rather than the raw pixel level.
-The downsampling operation can effectively erase several outliers in parsing maps.
-Moreover, since $\pi$-VL only involves human parsing in the training process, we can generate high-quality parsing maps in an offline manner to eliminate the label noises of visual-language learning.
+\textbf{Effectiveness of the parsing confidence weighted alignment loss.} In this paper, we propose a parsing confidence weighted alignment loss (Eq. \ref{eq:loss_align}) to enhance the model robustness to noises generated by human parsing.
+As shown in the last row of Table \ref{Table:ablation}, this loss function yields 0.6\% gains of Rank-1 and 0.6\% enhancement of mAP.
+This indicates that our weighted strategy effectively guides the model to focus on pixels with higher parsing confidence. \textbf{Influence of different human parsing models.} A major concern for parsing-based ReID models is that the performance is sensitive to the quality of parsing maps.
+Here, we compare the ReID performance of $\pi$-VL with different human parsing models, including SOLIDER \cite{chen2023beyond}, InvPT \cite{ye2022invpt}, and SCHP \cite{li2020self}, on the CUHK03 dataset.
+As shown in Table \ref{Table:ablation_parsing}, our method consistently outperforms the baseline model across various parsing approaches.
+Besides, $\pi$-VL demonstrates high stability in ReID performance regardless of the parsing model used.
+This stability likely stems from conducting image-text alignment at the feature map level rather than the raw pixel level.
+Furthermore, we also observe that higher MIOU on \cite{hoiem2009pascal} does not necessarily translate to a higher Rank-1 accuracy on CUHK03.
+This discrepancy arises because the average resolution of person images in ReID benchmarks is generally lower than that in \cite{hoiem2009pascal}, creating a domain gap that affects parsing quality.
+Moreover, since $\pi$-VL only involves human parsing during training, we can generate high-quality parsing maps offline, even using human annotations, to eliminate label noise in visual-language learning.